Skip to content

 50. Sells RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-In the company's 2021 ACOP it is reported that it sells 0% of RSPO certified palm oil through Segregated or Identity Preserved supply chains.
+The company's RSPO ACOP 2022 reports that it sells 0% of RSPO-certified palm oil through Segregated or Identity Preserved supply chains.

 • N